 Monitoring water quality and understanding factors that are stressors to aquatic life is essential for bridging the gap between science and management decisions.
-Ashleigh’s research seeks to better inform our understanding of the relationships between sediment and fisheries through synthesizing the current state of knowledge of sediment effects on fisheries, evaluating metrics and approaches for assessing sediment levels in rivers and compiling current best management practices for managing sediment behind dams.
+Ashleigh’s research seeks to better inform our understanding of the relationships between sediment and fisheries through synthesizing the current state of knowledge of sediment effects on fisheries, and evaluating metrics and approaches for assessing sediment levels in rivers.
+Her other research seeks to tease apart the drivers of harmful cyanobacterial blooms and understand their influence on zooplankton communities in Wyoming’s reservoirs.

 Professional Preparation and Appointments